jmillanacosta/erm-database/about.markdown

 permalink: /about/
 ---

-This database provides information about [ERM identifiers](/erm-database/work/10.5281/ZENODO.8015080) for which a citable resource has provided information.
+This database provides information about identifiers from the European Registry of Materials ([ERM identifiers](/erm-database/work/10.5281/ZENODO.8015080)) for which a citable resource has provided information.
 This can be a dataset with a DOI or a (peer-reviewed) journal article.

+Because the registry merely registers the identifier, it allows ERM identifiers to be used before details are disclosed or measured.
+For exameple, a TiO<sub>2</sub> material is planned in a study but not syntesized or ordered yet, and the exact chemistry and biological properties are not yet known.
+A second example is when you wish to publish about a new material (e.g. efficacy) and you will not disclose the chemical identity yet.
+[ERM00000416](/erm-database/substance/ERM00000416) is an example ERM identifier.

 ## Powered by